choughton21/NNProject/README.md

    - connect output of dqn to gym environment so that it can take actions in my battleship game
 6. Tweak Deep Q network implementation to work with battleship gym environment
 7. Train, Evaluate, and update hyper-parameters
+   - Some evaluation methods: how long are the games of network vs. network?
+When the network plays a random agent, how often does it work?
 8. Repeat step 5, trying to improve machine's ability to win battleship games

 Take existing Deep Q learning
       - is a model-free deep learning, and it works by having the network estimate the value of a board state, is it a board that is about to win (high value) give you this board state, game is just begun (less valuble), etc.)
       - make decisions to get closer to winning boards (will look at the value of each board action possible and then look at the highest q value and take that action, then .
-4. Evaluate and keep repeating steps: How long are the games?
-When plays a random agent, how often does my machine win?